wusuowei/WTAlert/README.md

 ## Installation

+### CocoaPods
 WTAlert is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "WTAlert"
 ```

+### Carthage

+1. Add MBProgressHUD to your Cartfile. e.g., `github "wusuowei/WTAlert" ~> 0.1.1`
+2. Run `carthage update`
+3. Follow the rest of the [standard Carthage installation instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add MBProgressHUD to your project.

 ##show alert